Understanding electrical ground is critical when dealing with electrical systems (including amplifiers, preamplifiers and the like).

 - Pin 3: – Signal (Negative Polarity)

-Pin 1 of a balanced XLR connection (sleeve of a TRS connection) provides a common ground for the signal conductors (pins 2 and 3 or tip and sleeve of a TRS).
+Pin 1 of a balanced XLR connection (the sleeve of a TRS connection) provides a common ground for the signal conductors (pins 2 and 3 or tip and sleeve of a TRS).
 This ground wire will also shield the cable, helping to reduce noise and interference while also connecting to the ground chassis of the source and/or input.

 The input of a balanced connection is generally grounded and has a differential amplifier that sums up the differences between the two signal conductors.